 According to Jeffrey Wint, MD, "a sharper knife is not necessarily better, because it often becomes wedged in the thicker part of the pumpkin, requiring force to remove it."
 If your hand is in the wrong place, this force can easily transfer to an injury when the knife is finally dislodged.

 Unless you're a carving pro, don't freestyle your design!
 Create a pattern on the surface of the pumpkin before you start carving.
 Draw or create a stencil with a sharpie that you can follow with your carving saw.
+This will help to decrease the likelihood that you'll need to make corrections, which create more opportunities for injuries.

 Do you remember when you were young and had to check under your bed for monsters before you could go to sleep?
 I sure do!